javigs82/ddd-spring-startwars-api/README.md

  - The mechanism for sorting should be designed following the "Open-closed" principle.
  - Visualize the data using `json` format.

+#### Definition of Done

+After run the server, please click on the following to links to check if result is what expected

+ - Sort by name asc: http://localhost:8080/people?sort=%2Bname
+ - Sort by name desc: http://localhost:8080/people?sort=-name
+ - Sort by created asc: http://localhost:8080/people?sort=-created
+ - Sort by created desc: http://localhost:8080/people?sort=%2Bcreated

 ## Domain Driven Design

 This web service is designed under DDD paradigm.
 Domain-driven design is not a technology or a methodology.